BostjanOsenar/Projected-Planar-Shadows/README.md

 controller script that has to be attached to each shadow mesh object in order to set the shadow receiving plane's normal information on the shader.

+The project is set-up to have two teapots with shadow meshes, one with low-poly and other high-poly mesh.
+To prevent Z-fighting the shadow receiving plane has a small offset from the actual ground plane.

 ## The good
 Projected mesh creates hard shadows that can be very fast to render.
 They work really well on flat surfaces only.
 A high-poly mesh of shadow caster object can